How we support researchers

 - resources and help on preparing proposals and managing your project

 - specialists to guide you through intellectual property, contracting and ethics approval

-- the development of impact case studies
+- development of your impact case studies

-- promoting your outcomes.
+- promoting your outcomes

 If you are considering a research career at Bradford, please get in touch with the Department of Research and Innovation Services to explore the support available in more detail.
 If you have just arrived at Bradford, there is a huge amount of information available on our Departmental Intranet Website.

 Research is the only path to innovation.
 It is a path we embrace wholeheartedly.
 Prof John Bridgeman, Deputy Vice-Chancellor (Research, Innovation & Engagement)